potdarsourabh100/Pomodoro-Timer/README.md

 ## 🔧 Build Instructions

 1. Assemble all hardware components as per the schematic.
-2. Flash the firmware to STM32 using ST-Link.
+2. Flash the firmware to the STM32 using ST-Link.
-3. Power the system using battery or USB.
+3. Power the system using a battery or USB.
 4. Use Button 1 to start/stop/reset the timer.
 5. Use Button 2 to switch between Pomodoro, Short, and Long Break modes.